Diary of Frederick William Gadsby Annand, 1917 - Part 2

 Then lunched at R.E.
 Mess with Brig General

-HANNAY, were then shown the beautiful mess
+HANNAY, were then shown the beautiful Mess

 plate, & the fine portraits.
 After went

 through the R.E.
-Museum.
-Then went up
+Museum, Then went up

-to Horseferry Rd, but Board had dispersed &
+to Horseferry Rd, but Board had dispersed, &

 I was told to come again on Monday.
 Went to

-Mrs Boyes & was hospitably received there.
+Mrs Baze’s & was hospitably received there.

 SATURDAY 13th.